 This western industrial suburb began as a village where the railways to Southbridge and Little River left the main line.
 It now has a major shopping centre.
 Local freezing works and glass works have closed, but the fertiliser works remain.

 The magnitude 6.3 earthquake that hit Christchurch on 22 February 2011 destroyed buildings in the central city and caused 185 deaths.
 Many of the buildings had been weakened by the magnitude 7.3 earthquake that affected the city on 4 September 2010.
-On 30 July 2012 the Christchurch Central Development Unit of CERA (the Canterbury Earthquake Recovery Authority) issued a Blueprint Plan for the city within the four avenues.
-This will guide the rebuilding and recovery of the inner city.
+On 30 July 2012 the Christchurch Central Development Unit of CERA (the Canterbury Earthquake Recovery Authority) issued a Blueprint Plan for the rebuilding of the city inside the four avenues.

 This river rises from springs in the western suburbs, winds through the city and north-eastern suburbs, and enters the estuary it shares with the Heathcote River.
-Christchurch was built on the first extensive area of dry land up the river.
+Christchurch was built on the first extensive area of dry land above the rivermouth.

-The Avon’s Māori name was Ōtakaro, but it was later named after an Avon River in Ayrshire, home of the Deans brothers, settler farmers.
+The river’s Māori name was Ōtakaro.
+It was later named after the Avon River in Ayrshire, home of the Deans brothers, settler farmers.
 The river banks, with neat lawns, gardens and trees, add to the city’s English character.
 Raupō, flax and rushes have been planted to evoke its original appearance.

-A stretch at the Fitzgerald Avenue bridge was long used as a rowing course (now downstream at Kerr’s Reach).
+A stretch at the Fitzgerald Avenue bridge was long used as a rowing course (this is now downstream at Kerr’s Reach).
 Recreational boating through the central city remains popular.

 Originally the Market Square, with a motley collection of buildings, Victoria Square became open green space at the time of Queen Victoria’s diamond jubilee in 1897.
 It was renamed in 1903 when a statue of Queen Victoria was unveiled.
-After the present Town Hall opened on the square in 1972, stretches of adjacent streets were closed and the area landscaped.
+After the present Town Hall opened on the square in 1972, stretches of adjacent streets were closed and the area was landscaped.
 The square was badly affected by the February 2011 earthquake and was closed until November 2012.
-The town hall was badly damaged but the city proposed to restore it.
+The town hall was badly damaged but eventually restored.
 A large hotel overlooking the square was demolished, but the casino to the north-west was relatively undamaged and remained open.

 Originally Ridley Square, this cross-shaped space in central Christchurch was, like Latimer and Cranmer squares, named after an Anglican martyr.
 Its Gothic Revival cathedral, designed by English architect George Gilbert Scott, was begun in 1864 and completed in 1904.
-The cathedral was severely damaged in the February 2011 earthquake, and in 2014 was expected to be demolished and replaced by a new building.
+The cathedral was severely damaged in the February 2011 earthquake, but is to be rebuilt with substantial taxpayer assistance.

 The square was closed until July 2013 when the cordon around the red zone was lifted.
 Efforts to draw pedestrians back included art installations and floral displays.
 The Blueprint Plan envisaged a performing arts precinct, a library and a convention centre to the north of the square.